 Cardiac Electrophysiology is the field of heart care that diagnoses and treats heart rhythm abnormalities (arrhythmias).
 At Children’s National, our pediatric electrophysiology experts have dedicated their careers to diagnosing, treating and managing arrhythmias and syncope (unexplained fainting) in children.
-You can visit us at our main campus or at one of our pediatric arrhythmia and pacemaker clinics across the region.

 We use the latest and safest technologies, such as cryoablation therapy, with success rates close to 98 percent.